Treatments Options Against Breast Cysts

-Although breast cysts don’t tend to be dangerous, it’s a good idea to talk to your gynecologist so she can examine you and give you an accurate diagnosis.
+Breast cysts don't tend to be dangerous, although it's a good idea to talk to your gynecologist so they can examine you and provide an accurate diagnosis.

 What causes breast cysts?